Home » Types of Food » Bread, Cookies & Pastries » Cream Buns, a Scottish Favourite

 Cream Buns or Cream Cookies?

-Cream Buns sound tantalizing, don’t they?
-The fact that Cream Buns haven’t become as popular in the US, let alone Ireland, Wales or England amazes me, however, I’ll do my part to try to get them globalized!
-Cornish Splits from England are almost identical, but most people have never heard of them unless they’re from the UK.
+Cream buns sound tantalizing, don’t they?
+The fact that cream buns haven’t become as popular in the US, let alone Ireland, Wales or England amazes me, however, I’ll do my part to try to get them globalized!
+Cornish splits from England are almost identical, but most people have never heard of them unless they’re from the UK.
+You may also have heard of maritozzi in Rome and beyond, which are also very similar to cream buns.

-If you have a bread machine or stand mixer, these will take a minimum of effort.
+If you have a bread machine or stand mixer, cream buns will take a minimum of effort.
 After you have the dough it’s just a matter of shaping it into balls, which even a child can do.

 With the holidays coming up, keep these in mind for a party or to take to an event.
 (If you are able to keep them away from your family, or even get them out of the house in the first place.)